 - cimetidine (e.g. Tagamet), a medicine used to treat reflux and ulcers

-Your doctor and pharmacist have more information on medicines to be careful with or avoid.
+Not all brand names are given for the medicines listed above.
+Your doctor or pharmacist has more information on these medicines or other medicines to be careful with or avoid while taking SERTRA.

 How to take it